This post may contain affiliate or sponsored links. Please read our disclosure policy.

 - Am I praying for and with my teen regularly?

 At the end of the day, are we (imperfectly, of course) seeking God first?
 Is that what our kids see day in and day out?

 Sometimes in the flurry of teen activity, the Bible gets buried under papers, clothes or even under the bed.
 Vacuuming is my safe excuse for being in my teen’s room.
 It also grants me a little freedom to help pick up.
 Before I leave, I like to set the Bible in a visually appealing place, on a desk or nightstand.
 Please do not misunderstand my intent on this one.
 I am not snooping or prying.
 While ensuring mold does not grow in their space, I take the opportunity to non-verbally remind them God’s Word is available to them.

-Our teens text a lot.
-This is their language and how they most often communicate.
+Texting is our teens’ language and how they most often communicate.
 I love to use this avenue to occasionally send them an uplifting Scripture.
 Type in any verse in Google, then click on images.
 You will likely find tons of really cool, visually appealing designs of the verse.
-Send them one.
+Send them one when it’s appropriate.
 This is such a great way to encourage your teen without being preachy.
 Note the word occasionally – not daily and as unpredictably as possible is even more effective!

 It sounds cliché, but one of the best ways to help your teen grow in their faith is by simply being present.
 Teens are incredibly unpredictable, from emotions to schedules, you never know when they may want to talk or ask for life advice.
 Being a presence in their life that is engaged and a place where they know they are safe and loved will open the door for deeper conversation.

 Best Teen Bibles

 From study bibles to gender specific ones, we’ve vetted the best bibles for teenagers on the market.